chiflmas/chiflmas.github.io/_posts/2022-12-23-aeronautical-charts.md

 ### Script

-The script has three main parts: first one is creating the tree folder structure to store all the pdf files, the second part is to create a list with all the aeronautical charts URLs and the last one is to download them all.
+The script has three main parts: the first one is creating the tree folder structure to store all the pdf files, the second part is to create a list with all the aeronautical charts URLs and the last one is to download them all.

 #### Creating tree-structure directory